SyneRBI/SIRF/doc/UserGuide.md

     X = A*K

-where `K` is the kernel matrix and `A` is ???.
+where `K` is the kernel matrix and `A` are the kernel coefficients.
 The resulting algorithm with OSEM, for example, is the following:

     A^(n+1) =  A^n/(K^n * S) * K^n * P * Y/(P * K^n *A^n + S)